Janine Brito: Early life and career

 Shortly after moving to the Bay Area around 2008, Brito met comic W. Kamau Bell.
 Bell became a mentor to Brito, taking her under his wing as his "comedy daughter".
 In 2010, she joined Bell and fellow comic Nato Green in Laughter Against the Machine, a political comedy tour that was subsequently made into a documentary set to premiere in 2014.
 In 2012, Bell invited Brito to join the writing staff of his new FX series Totally Biased with W. Kamau Bell.
 In addition to writing on the series, Brito frequently appeared on air in pieces covering topics like Miss Fire Island, LGBTQ athletes, and the "war on women".

 In 2019, Brito joined the comedy web television series One Day at a Time as both a writer and an actor.
 She had a small part in Amy Poehler's feature-film directorial debut, Wine Country.
 In May 2019, Brito performed as a stand-up comedian on Late Night with Seth Meyers.
 She is a writer on the animated comedy series Bless the Harts, starring Maya Rudolph and Kristen Wiig.
-In "Catskills", the fifth episode of the first season of the Peacock musical comedy Girls5eva, she guest-starred as the ex-wife of Gloria (played by her real-life wife, Paula Pell).
+In the Peacock/Netflix musical comedy series Girls5eva, she plays Caroline, the ex-wife of Gloria (played by her real-life wife, Paula Pell).
+She also wrote for the series in the third season.